Turkey rejects German defense minister's Syria 'security zone' proposal | DW | 26.10.2019

 While visiting Turkey, German Foreign Minister Heiko Maas pushed for a truce in Syria and said that Turkish troops should not be permanently deployed across the border.
 His Turkish colleague lamented "unjust" criticism.

+Ankara says the operation is aimed at targeting a Syrian Kurdish militia that it considers a terror organization linked to insurgents at home.

-The Turkish foreign minister added that Turkey would investigate any allegations of human rights violations in the region.
+On Saturday the Turkish foreign minister said Turkey would investigate any allegations of human rights violations in the region.

 "We will investigate to the very end even the smallest bit of violation (of human rights) and complaint.
 We won't tolerate even the least violation of human rights violations," he said.